dotnet/vscode-csharp/README.md

 # free-omnisharp-vscode

-C# extension for vscode-compatible editors **without** the debugger.
+C# extension for vscode-compatible editors.

 ## Why?
 The debugger included in the official C# extension is [proprietary](https://aka.ms/VSCode-DotNet-DbgLicense) and is licensed to only work with Microsoft versions of vscode.
+This extension replaces it with a [custom version](https://github.com/jamsilva/netcoredbg) of [Samsung's MIT-licensed alternative](https://github.com/Samsung/netcoredbg/blob/master/LICENSE).

 ## Installation:
-this extension is published at [open-vsx.org](https://open-vsx.org/extension/muhammad-sammy/csharp).
+This extension is published at [open-vsx.org](https://open-vsx.org/extension/muhammad-sammy/csharp).

 ### Build from source:
 Requirements: